jnozzi/cocoadev.com/markdown/MethodSwizzling.md

 ----
 Jan: A couple of points that might help:

-First:  The message     [NSString stringWithString:@"test"] is equivalent to     General/[NSString alloc] initWithString: @"test"] autorelease].
+First:  The message     [NSString stringWithString:@"test"] is equivalent to     [NSString alloc] initWithString: @"test"] autorelease].
 So to understand what's going on you need to understand how the +alloc and -init messages are implemented.

-Second:  [[NSString is a class cluster, which means that its +alloc method does not return an instance of General/NSString.
-It returns instead a (singleton) instance of a (private) subclass of General/NSString.
-(I think it's the General/NSPlaceholderString class, but the exact name doesn't matter so let's just suppose that name is correct.)
-Thus the -initWithString: message is sent to the (singleton) instance of this (private) subclass and NOT to an instance of the General/NSString class.
+Second:  [[NSString is a class cluster, which means that its +alloc method does not return an instance of NSString.
+It returns instead a (singleton) instance of a (private) subclass of NSString.
+(I think it's the NSPlaceholderString class, but the exact name doesn't matter so let's just suppose that name is correct.)
+Thus the -initWithString: message is sent to the (singleton) instance of this (private) subclass and NOT to an instance of the NSString class.

-Third:  The message     [NSPlaceholderString initWithString: @"test] returns an instance of a concrete (private) subclasses of General/NSString, where the appropriate concrete subclass is determined by the form of the initialization message -- eg, -initWithString, initWithCString, initWithFormat, etc.
+Third:  The message     [NSPlaceholderString initWithString: @"test] returns an instance of a concrete (private) subclasses of NSString, where the appropriate concrete subclass is determined by the form of the initialization message -- eg, -initWithString, initWithCString, initWithFormat, etc.

-Fourth:  Given the above, the message     [NSString stringWithString:@"test"] does not invoke General/NSObject's implementation of the -init method.
+Fourth:  Given the above, the message     [NSString stringWithString:@"test"] does not invoke NSObject's implementation of the -init method.

 ----
 Except that normally every class's init methods start out by calling the superclass's init methods.
 However, you're right in this case.
 For whatever reason, setting a breakpoint shows that     [NSString stringWithSting:@"test"] doesn't call through to     -[NSObject init].
-Maybe it's because of the bridging to General/CFString - a core foundation init method may be used instead.
+Maybe it's because of the bridging to CFString - a core foundation init method may be used instead.

 ----
 Question:  Why would Apple adopt use this sort of design?

-Answer:  They want to be able to optimize string objects by having one implementation of General/NSString's interface tuned specifically for C strings, another tuned specifically for Objective-C strings, etc in a way that encapsulates their implementation decisions.
-Proof of the effectiveness of this design is that you've been using the nice, clean, elegant interface of the public class General/NSString without any idea that you were working with instances of multiple private subclasses!
+Answer:  They want to be able to optimize string objects by having one implementation of NSString's interface tuned specifically for C strings, another tuned specifically for Objective-C strings, etc in a way that encapsulates their implementation decisions.
+Proof of the effectiveness of this design is that you've been using the nice, clean, elegant interface of the public class NSString without any idea that you were working with instances of multiple private subclasses!
 Yet Another Proof of the great design of Cocoa frameworks ;-)

 jd

 ----

-Works great, but for my project, I modified General/MethodSwizzle() to return an error code if one of the methods can't be found.
+Works great, but for my project, I modified MethodSwizzle() to return an error code if one of the methods can't be found.

 ----

-For a useful example of General/MethodSwizzling check out General/InstanceCounting. --General/TheoHultberg
+For a useful example of MethodSwizzling check out InstanceCounting. --TheoHultberg

 ----